Herefordshire Art and Craft Society (HACS) is a well-established community of artists and craftspeople, founded in 1922.

 HACS’ committee is run by volunteers and we are always looking for new people to join us in supporting the society’s day-to-day running and in helping to organise exhibitions, curate, co-ordinate with other artists, and everything else involved in keeping a lively society of artists and craftspeople going.
 If you are interested in joining the society and becoming a volunteer, please do get in touch!

-We are grateful to have Sir Roy Strong as the society’s President and Professor Allen Fisher as our Patron.
+We are grateful to have Sir Roy Strong as the society’s President and we are fortunate to have two patrons: Professor Allen Fisher, Emeritus Professor of Poetry & Art at Manchester Metropolitan University, and David Durant, Associate Director of Herefordshire’s Centre for the Arts in Hereford.
 The Chair of the Society is held by Jenny Williams, a highly skilled artist with an incredible knowledge of local art opportunities.
 Jenny is also on the board for h.Art, the Herefordshire art trail, which brings thousands to Herefordshire in the pursuit of viewing, commissioning and purchasing art and crafts!
 HACS is a keen and regular contributor to h.Art.

 You can join here: Join us